Gouravgond07/userprofileManager/README.md

-# userprofileManager

-There is SimformFrontEnd Framework is used Angular

-There is SimformBackend Language use Node js, for Backend need to create .env file with all process.env in this directory SimformBackend\config\index.js
+Requisite
+1. Node js and npm
+2. Angular CLI
+3. Mongodb

+** Start Backend Steps **
+1. Go to the directory SimformBackend
+2. Open the Terminal or Command Prompt
+3. Run npm install to install dependency
+4. Put .env file in SimformBackend\ directory if you already have else create one and define all the environment variables given in SimformBackend\config\index.js
+5. To start project run npm start cmd

+** Start Frontend Steps **
+1. Go to the directory SimformFrontend
+2. Open the Terminal or Command Prompt
+3. Run npm install to install dependency
-For both run we can go to there directory frontend and backend, and we can run cmd npm start to start project
+4. For Base url go to SimformFrontEnd\src\environments directory and set baseUrl

-Database user for Backend is mongodb so setup mongodb and pass its credentials using .env file
+5. To start project run npm start cmd